 In our next green blog, Tim Clark, a Symform expert blogger, discusses green IT initiatives in his Top Benefits of Cloud Backup and Disaster Recovery piece.
 He brings attention to the cost savings your business will enjoy when you are no longer hosting a server room you have to power.
 As a company you can lower your carbon footprint by using a cloud storage provider rather than running your own data center.
 As a business you may feel like you should do everything, but when it comes to the cloud, this isn’t always the case.

 There’s a lot you can do as a consumer who is purchasing a cloud solution for yourself of your small business.
 Simply asking the right questions can help you choose a solution that is both green and will work for your business.
-Symform offers a solution that brings “green” to the environment and your wallet.
-Take a look at our previous blogs and how Symform does green.
+Symform offers a distributed storage solution that brings “green” to the environment and your wallet.